 Hi, my name is Radhika Narain.
-I find myself dancing between cancer research, cultural arts, and the ancient practice of Ayurveda.
+I find myself dancing between cancer research, cultural arts, and the ancient science of Ayurveda.
 I am propelled by the creative processes underlying science and art, and I’m inspired by ancient culture.

 My scientific odyssey began during my one year undergraduate research experience at the Koch Cancer Institute of Massachusetts Institute of Technology.
 I was surrounded by engineers and scientists who were trying to approach cancer through multiple ways!
 It was a stimulating environment that motivated me to explore novel ways of targeting cancer.